Hurricane Delta: Cayman Islands and Cuba

-Tropical Storm Gamma (left) and Hurricane Delta (right) on October 5.
+The remnants of Hurricane Gamma (left) and Hurricane Delta (right) on October 6.

 Tropical storm warnings were issued for the islands of Grand Cayman and Cayman Brac when advisories were first initiated on Potential Tropical Cyclone Twenty-Six.
 In the Cayman Islands, all public schools were closed from October 5 to October 6 as the rainbands were forecast to bring high winds and flooding to the islands.
 All government offices were on the afternoon of October 5 and remained closed for the entire day on October 6.
 Cayman Airways reported cancellation of its flights.
 The Red Cross shelter on Huldah Avenue was on stand-by in the event of flooding.
 The government set up facilities for shelter with proper protocol for COVID-19 for people with the virus isolating at home.
 All Government events on October 5–6 were cancelled, including Older Person's Month activities.

 When the initial advisory was issued for Potential Tropical Cyclone Twenty-Six, a hurricane watch was issued for the provinces Pinar del Río, Artemisa and the Isle of Youth while a tropical storm watch was issued for La Habana.
 Three hours after the storm was upgraded to Tropical Storm Delta, the watch for Pinar del Río was upgraded to a hurricane warning while a Tropical Storm Warning was issued for the Isle of Youth.
 This, however, was downgraded to a tropical storm warning when Hurricane Delta jogged south and put less of the area in harm's way.